AutoGraphAD: Unsupervised network anomaly detection using Variational Graph Autoencoders: Introduction

 In recent years, attacks and intrusions have been a growing problem.
 The attacks reported each year have been growing exponentially, with attacks becoming more and more sophisticated \cite{9623451}.
 Thus, more robust Network Intrusion Detection Systems (NIDS) are needed to deal with the increasing volume and complexity of network attacks.

 A substantial body of research has explored the use of Machine Learning (ML) to detect and characterise attacks \cite{8171733, LightweightIDS, 10127959, 10.1007/978-981-13-1921-1_35}.
-However, most of these approaches are susceptible to adversarial attacks, and therefore do not suit real-life deployment \cite{7467366}.
-Graph Neural Networks are known to be more robust against adversarial attacks, since they do not rely solely on network data, but also learn the structures and relationships among network traffic flows \cite{pujolperich2021unveilingpotentialgraphneural, 10123384, 10.1145/3664476.3664515}.
+However, most of these approaches are susceptible to adversarial attacks and therefore do not suit real-life deployment \cite{7467366}.
+Graph Neural Networks (GNNs) are known to be more robust against adversarial attacks, as they use both network data and learn the structures and relationships among network traffic flows \cite{pujolperich2021unveilingpotentialgraphneural, 10123384, 10.1145/3664476.3664515}.

 In the NIDS domain, the number of datasets that can be used to create and train ML models remains limited \cite{goldschmidt2025networkintrusiondatasetssurvey}.
-Most of these datasets use outdated attacks and are highly synthetic, creating a distorted image of how attacks are structured and work \cite{PINTO2025111177}.
+Many public NIDS datasets contain synthetic elements, outdated attacks, or labelling limitations, creating a distorted image of how attacks are structured and work \cite{PINTO2025111177}.

 Labelling datasets is a costly and laborious task, which explains the scarcity of high-quality labelled data sets \cite{Braun_2024}.
 The main challenge is that each network flow must be examined and annotated by a domain expert, such as a Security Analyst \cite{GUERRA2022102810}.
 This makes labelling large real-world network data almost impossible, which is why most research in this area relies on synthetic datasets \cite{GUERRA2022102810}.